esastack/esa-restclient/site/content/en/blog/releases/_index.md

 linkTitle: "Releases"
 weight: 100
 description: >
-  The newest version is 1.0.0 which add `codec`。
+  The newest version is 1.0.1 which fix bug of `codec`。
 ---